awhitney42/backprop/README.md

 # OVERVIEW

-A simple implementation of a Back-Propagation Artificial Neural Network in C
+A simple implementation of a Back-Propagation Artificial Neural Network in C.

 # COMPILE